BIGBALLON/bigballon.github.io/pages/about.md

-I am a graduate student at [CGI Lab][1] of NCTU(National Chiao Tung University).
+I am a graduate student at [CGI Lab][1] of NCTU([National Chiao Tung University][2]).
-My main research area is computer [game AI][2]( Go, Hex, 2048, Chess, Chinese Chess, Mahjong etc. ).
+My main research area is [computer game AI][3]( Go, Hex, 2048, Chess, Chinese Chess, Mahjong etc. ).
 Now, I'm focus on Chinese Chess AI.

 I love algorithm and machine learning(RL especially).
 Training machine is a interesting thing.
 You can even use your trained AI to defeat humans.
 It's funny!
 I like making friends with anyone.
 Please feel free to contact me for any questions, thank you!

 ## Experiences